Jaspersoft/js-visualize-components-samples/pages/scheduler/events.md

 ```

 ## Cancel button click
-The user must implement a `cancelBtnClick` function to handle actions when the Cancel button is clicked in the scheduler control panel.
+The developer needs implement a `cancelBtnClick` function to handle actions when the Cancel button is clicked in the scheduler control panel.
 This function is optional.

 ## Schedule button click
-The user needs to implement a `scheduleBtnClick` function to handle actions when the Schedule button is clicked in the scheduler control panel.
+The developer needs to implement a `scheduleBtnClick` function to handle actions when the Schedule button is clicked in the scheduler control panel.
 This function will receive two parameters: `isScheduleCreatedSuccessfully` and `jobInformation`.
 - If the job is created successfully:
     - `isScheduleCreatedSuccessfully` will be `true`.
     - `jobInformation` will contain the details of the created job.